 OSI Systems receives order for patient monitoring solutions

-OSI Systems' Healthcare division, Spacelabs Healthcare, has been awarded an approximate USD 3.4 million order from a children's hospital to provide patient monitoring and connectivity solutions.
+OSI Systems' Healthcare division, Spacelabs Healthcare, has been awarded an approximate USD 2.3 million order from a prominent US hospital to provide the Company’s Xhibit central stations, the new XTR telemetry system and related accessories.

-The order includes the portable monitor, qube, and the new patient monitoring central station Xhibit, which monitors up to 48 patients across four high-resolution displays with customizable screen layouts.

-"We are proud of this award and look forward to providing this hospital with our latest technology for patient monitoring and connectivity solutions," said Deepak Chopra, OSI Systems CEO.
+“We are pleased that this customer selected our recently introduced telemetry system, XTR and Xhibit central station platform for use throughout their Intensive Care Units.
+Spacelabs provides hospitals an opportunity to easily upgrade to new products that utilize an open architecture and common hardware thereby simplifying integration and maintenance,” said Deepak Chopra, OSI Systems CEO.

 Elon Munsk charged with securities fraud for misleading tweets The Securities and Exchange Commission states that it has charged Elon Musk, CEO and Chairman of Silicon Valley-based Tesla Inc., with securities fraud for a series of false and misleading tweets about a potential transaction to...